Published 15 January 2021

 Yes, Blish writes his play in verse.
 He interprets Hastur as a city, rather than an entity or the same thing as the King in Yellow.

 “The Novel of the Black Seal” has nothing to do with the King in Yellow except that “The Whisperer in Darkness” is its intertextual sequel.
 In the latter story, the narrator mentions Hastur, Hali, and the Yellow Sign.
-These name drops are the only connection, narratively, between the (original) Cthulhu mythos and the King in Yellow.
-Given Chambers’s vague, undefined alien monster and fictional book-within-a-book that drives characters mad and the similar themes that recur throughout Machen’s writing, Lovecraft must have drawn more than a few names.
+These name drops are the only narrative connection between the (original) Cthulhu mythos and the King in Yellow.
+Given Chambers’s vague, undefined alien monster and fictional book-within-a-book that drives characters mad, as well as the similar themes that recur throughout Machen’s writing, these names are not just “lore” but acknowledgments of Lovecraft’s inspiration.

 “It was of no use to demonstrate […] that the Vermont myths differed but little in essence from those universal legends of natural personification […which] gave to wild Wales and Ireland their dark hints of strange, small, and terrible hidden races of troglodytes and burrowers. […] Most of my foes, however, were merely romanticists who insisted on trying to transfer to real life the fantastic lore of lurking ‘little people’ made popular by the magnificent horror-fiction of Arthur Machen” (150–151).

 If you had asked me before I read The Hastur Cycle, I would have told you Lovecraft was a bad writer.
-A creative one, no doubt, but on the level of prose style, sloppy, with forgettable, one-note characters who exist only as vessels for fantastical visions, racism, and nihilistic philosophy.
+A creative one, but on the level of prose style, sloppy, with forgettable, one-note characters who exist only as vessels for fantastical visions, racism, and nihilistic philosophy.
 Reading “The Whisperer in Darkness” alongside the rest of The Hastur Cycle, however, I realized I give Lovecraft too little credit.
 It stands head and shoulders above everything else in the book!
-Like Machen, the power in Lovecraft’s writing stems from conviction.
-Lovecraft did not believe that Cthulhu or, in this case, the Outer Ones existed in reality, but he did believe in the nihilistic philosophy (and, alas, hideous racism) that the monsters represented.
+As with Machen, the power in Lovecraft’s writing stems from conviction.
+Lovecraft did not believe that Cthulhu or, in this case, the Outer Ones existed in reality, but he did believe in the nihilistic philosophy (and frequently the racial anxieties) that the monsters represented.

 The central conceit of “The Whisperer in Darkness” is that extraterrestrial life exists—not what the alien Outer Ones are up to, which is mining rare metal in rural Vermont but simply that they are real.
 There is not much of a reveal beyond this.
 The twist ending is Wilmarth realizing he spoke with an Outer One.
 I do not believe this makes “The Whisperer in Darkness” bad.
 I mean only to remark on how an idea that audiences considered shocking enough to support a whole story in 1931 is, today, so banal that it would be the starting point of the tale.

-“The Mine on Yuggoth” is forgettable, involving a man who finds a portal to Yuggoth and sees one of those things that is so scary the author can’t even describe it, but “Planetfall on Yuggoth” is memorable in how bad it is.
+“The Mine on Yuggoth” is forgettable.
+A man finds a portal to Yuggoth and sees one of those things that is so scary the author can’t even describe it.
+“Planetfall on Yuggoth,” though, is memorable in how bad it is.
 Wade extrapolates that, if Yuggoth is Pluto, and humans are exploring outer space (this was after the first moon landing), then, like Wilmarth warns at the close of “The Whisperer in Darkness,” something terrible will happen if humans reach Pluto.
 When the astronaut Carnovsky lands on Pluto, he begins babbling “half-remembered quotations from the pulp writer who had fantasized so long ago about dark Yuggoth” (246).
-Wade repeats Lovecraft’s mistake of making the earlier short story exist as a short story in the universe of his fiction.
+Wade repeats Lovecraft’s mistake of making the earlier short story exist as a fictional short story in the universe of his fiction.
 What is the implication here?
 That Wilmarth was real and, for some reason, published his account of Akeley’s disappearance and warning to the world via an obscure pulp horror writer?
 Did Wilmarth dictate to Lovecraft?
 Or is the idea that Wilmarth is the pulp writer?

 The ending is laughable and highlights an issue I think blights a lot of Lovecraft-inspired fiction.
 Carnovsky cries, “My God!
 It can’t be!
 It’s a city!
 Great tiers of terraced towers built of black stone—rivers of pitch that flow under cyclopean bridges, a dark world of fungoid gardens and windowless cities—an unknown world of funguous life—forbidden Yuggoth! […] The Outer Ones, the Outer Ones!
 Living fungi, like great clumsy crabs with membranous wings and squirming knots of tentacles for heads!”
 (246).
-This is the last message Carnovsky transmits to Earth before, apparently, the Outer Ones kill him or perhaps remove his brain as with Akeley.
-That’s right, when faced with alien life and then his own imminent death, this astronaut naturally starts screaming an imitation of Lovecraft’s campy prose, really piling on the adjectives.
-Faced with terror and awe, what the hell kind of person exclaims “a dark world of fungoid gardens and windowless cities”?
+This is the last message Carnovsky transmits to Earth before, apparently, the Outer Ones kill him or perhaps remove his brain.
+When faced with alien life and then his own imminent death, this astronaut naturally starts screaming an imitation of Lovecraft’s campy prose, really piling on the adjectives.
+Faced with terror and awe, what the hell kind of person spontaneously exclaims “a dark world of fungoid gardens and windowless cities”?

-I get the sense that Wade, and a lot of writers, assume that Lovecraft’s stories are scary, when they’re scary, because of his flowery, overblown style and use of words like “funguous” and “cyclopean.”
-Lovecraft loved calling stuff “cyclopean.”
-They take this surface-level pap that, in my opinion, was mostly bad to begin with, and decide to put that in to indicate their story has entered “scary mode.”
+I get the sense that Wade, and a lot of writers, assume that Lovecraft’s stories are scary, when they’re scary, because of his overblown style and use of words like “funguous” and “cyclopean.”
+They (usually badly) imitate this surface-level material to indicate their story has entered “scary mode.”
 My advice is to use the style that comes naturally to you, not a forced imitation of somebody else’s.